farismohammad/PCAP-traffic-analysis/IncidentReport_SunnyStation.md

  #### <b><u> 172.16.0.149 | desktop-kpq9fdb$ | 00:1b:fc:7b:d1:c0 | nick.montgomery </b></u>

  \
- On 2022-02-23 at 18:24 UTC Nick Montgomerys PC made a GET request to `64.34.171.228:80` for `/c7g8t/zbBYgukXYxzAF2hZc/` which sent a file `filename="2mIaAtxprmXlTLZeFjkIqbexiFXkZkJ.dll"` and saved to disk as `zbBYgukXYxzAF2hZc.` Uploading this file to VirusTotal identifies it as emotet with 58/70 detections. <br> The md5 hash: `57595f82e73bed372c669e907d4db642` <br>
+ On 2022-02-23 at 18:24 UTC Nick Montgomerys PC made a GET request to `64.34.171.228:80` for `/c7g8t/zbBYgukXYxzAF2hZc/` which sent a file `filename="2mIaAtxprmXlTLZeFjkIqbexiFXkZkJ.dll"` and saved to disk as `zbBYgukXYxzAF2hZc.` Uploading this file to VirusTotal identified it as emotet with 58/70 detections. <br> The md5 hash: `57595f82e73bed372c669e907d4db642` <br>
  SHA256 hash: `14b57211308ac8ad2a63c965783d9ba1c2d1930d0cafd884374d143a481f9bf3` <br>

  I parsed the file using floss and obseved some WindowsAPI calls and other .dll's being loaded.
 I also found what seemed like some sort of a key `D45FD31B-5C6E-11D1-9EC1-00C04FD7081F`.
 After some research i found it was a registry key edit recommended by Microsoft as a way to temporarily prevent the Agent ActiveX control from running in Internet Explorer as mitigation for MS07-051 [3].
 The floss output can be found in zip as floss_zbBYgukXYxzAF2hZc.txt

- The infection on Nick.Montgommerys PC likely occured through an email campaign.
+ The infection on Nick.Montgommerys PC likely occured through a email.
 There was some spambot activity observed on Nick.Montgomerys' PC after the infection occured.
 I was able to extract an email which contained a base64 encoded .xsl file that was identified as trojan/emotet on Virustotal by multiple vendors.

  Analyzing SMTP traffic, I found bas64 encoded username and passwords being sent to authenticate to a email client `mail.idn-ltd.com - RaidenMAILD ESMTP` using the credentials: <br> `Username:hrd5_hr@idn-ltd.comPassword:!Efrid4lts3#ok`<br>`Username:bcc01602Password:AT7TR722`